 Searching for your perfect ring?
 You might be surprised to find that there’s more to the story than platinum, gold and silver.
 In fact, there are two unexpected materials you need to have on your radar when exploring your options — tungsten carbide and titanium.
-If you are looking for durable wedding rings or other jewelry that will withstand the test of time, these unusual options just might be your best bet.
-In this guide, we’re comparing and contrasting these excellent materials to ensure that you find one that feels like it was made for you.
+If you’re looking for durable wedding rings or other jewelry that will withstand the test of time, these unusual options just might be your best bet.

 What Tungsten and Titanium Have in Common